 Armenian Genocide of 1915: An Overview.
 From Fibers to Fashion Week.
 Read Caption The glitz and glamour of New York Fashion Week is a long way from the garment factories of Indonesia or the tanneries of Bangladesh.

 It’s hazelnut-flavored globalization in a jar, inspiring the Organisation for Economic Co-operation and Development to use the popular spread as a case study for “global value chains.”
 The report reveals just how tightly integrated and small the world has become.
-Though Ferrero, the company that brought Nutella to market in 1964, is headquartered in Italy, an OECD-produced map illustrates what is a truly international concoction, with factories in Europe, Russia, North America, and South America.
-While certain stuff is sourced locally, like milk and packaging materials, the main ingredients come all over the place.
 Friedman Globalization.
 Walled World. » Globalization: A View from Below Zinn Education Project.
 Our planet is entering the new century with fully 1.3 billion people living on less than one dollar a day.

 Three billion people, or half the population of the world, live on less than two dollars a day.
 Yet this same planet is experiencing unprecedented economic growth.
 The statistics that describe the accumulation of wealth in the world are mind-boggling.
 From where we sit, the most staggering statistics of all are those that reflect the polarization of this wealth.
 Air Traffic.